jswymer/mydoctest/articles/payables-how-suggest-vendor-payments.md

 <properties
-                pageTitle="How to: Suggest Vendor Payments| Project “Madeira”" description="How to: Suggest Vendor Payments"
+                pageTitle="How to: Suggest Vendor Payments| Financials"
+                description="How to: Suggest Vendor Payments"
                 services="project-madeira"
                 documentationCenter=""